YograjBere/easy-git-clone/README.md

 # Clone git repositories very easily from command line

 This tool allows you to clone and categorize you favorite git repositories easily with just few clicks.
 You can also execute command after clone.
-E.g. for angular/react/nodejs projects, *npm install*
+E.g. for angular/react/nodejs projects, *npm install* or for dotnet solutions, *dotnet restore*

 ## Pre-requisites
 You will need to maintain categorized folders mapped in "folderMapping.json" file